All-language Resources

 Enquiries email: karen.garlan@sydney.edu.au

-Community Languages Teaching Program (Foundation) Semester 2 2023
+Semester 1, 2025 Community Languages Teaching Program (Foundation)

 Description:

-Thursday program: 5- 8pm, Thursday 20 July – Thursday 23 November 2023 (not including school holidays).
-Face to face teaching and 10 Zoom sessions.
+Thursday program: 5 - 8pm, Thursday 20 February – Thursday 26 June (not including school holidays).
+Bankstown has 7 face-to-face and 10 Zoom sessions.
+Chatswood has 9 face-to-face and 8 Zoom sessions.

-Distance Online: 17 weeks commencing Sunday 16 July – 26 November (not including school holidays).
-Includes three compulsory face-to-face workshops.
+Distance Online: 17 weeks commencing Sunday 16 February – 29 June (not including school holidays).
+Includes three compulsory face-to-face workshops at Sydney Uni.

 The program will help you to: